Onyekachukwu-Nweke/CloudGen-Coding-Assessment/README.md

 ## Assumptions
-Based on the provided requirements, here are some technical assumptions that can be made for the project:
+Based on the provided requirements, here are some technical assumptions that Imade for the project:

 1. **AWS Account**: It is assumed that you have a valid AWS account and the necessary credentials to access and manage AWS resources.

 2. **AMI Image**: The Amazon Machine Image (AMI) ID for the EC2 instances is assumed to be available.
 You need to provide the appropriate AMI ID in the Terraform configuration for launching the instances.

-3. **Key Pair**: A key pair is assumed to exist for SSH access to the EC2 instances.
-You need to have the private key file or its corresponding key pair name.
+3. **Key Pair**: A key pair is assumed not to exist for SSH access to the EC2 instances.
+It can only be connected through the console for security reasons.

 4. **SSL Certificate**: There is no SSL certificate yet for the project.